-We are a Cayman Islands Company and our affairs are governed by our memorandum and articles of association and the Companies Law, Cap.
+We are a Cayman Islands Company, registration number 331967, and our affairs are governed by our memorandum and articles of association and the Companies Law, Cap.
 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands, or the Companies Law, and the common law of the Cayman Islands.